datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 `@script`
 - In order to compare runtimes, we first need a way to compute the run time for a line or number of lines of code

-_ We could do this using a simple approach with the datetime module
+- We could do this using a simple approach with the datetime module

-- We would set the start date as the current time before executing a line of code.
+- We set the start time as the current time before executing a line of code.

-- We would then execute our line of code (here selecting 1 mil random numbers between 0 and 1)
+- We would then execute our line of code to be tested (here selecting 1 mil random numbers between 0 and 1)

 - Then, we would calculate the run time as the current time after executing our code minus what the start time was before executing our code

-- We print the run time in order to see how long selecting 1 mil random numbers took.
+- We then print the run time to see how long our code took.

 - Although this is one way to time a specific line of code, we can see that this would quickly become verbose and clunky.